christianbradley/revise-rails/README.md

 }
 ```

-As you can see, you will find an "errors" object on the Revision and/or any of the Event
-objects it contains.
-This object will contain a field for each key in the original object that has an error, and
-the value of that field is an Array of messages.
+The "revision" object you passed as JSON will be returned.
+In addition, you will find an "errors" object on the Revision and/or any of the Event objects it contains.
+This object will contain a field for each property of the original object that has an error.
+The value of that field will always be an array of messages describing why they were invalid.

 ---